California Distracted Driving Laws for 2024

 Before asking “What is distracted driving?” we should first remind ourselves how we are expected to conduct ourselves when we drive.
 Ideally, it deserves our full attention and observation so that we can make split-second decisions — based on any changes in road conditions, behavior or other drivers, or sudden hazards — for own safety, the safety of our passengers, and others around us.

 Sometimes, little distractions while driving are inevitable, such as an insect flying in, something falling off a seat, and needing to sneeze.
 But we take for granted the things we do on purpose while we drive.
 We fiddle with the GPS or stare at accidents and emergency vehicles on the side of the road.
 Commuters may eat breakfast and drink their morning coffee.
 Sadly, people also check messages and text on their cell phones.
 We have all noticed other drivers who are busy on their phones, usually because they are going too slow, following too closely, or even veering in and out of their lane.
 Over 74% of Californians see cell phone-related distracted driving as their number one road safety concern, according to a recent Office of Traffic Safety public opinion survey.
-At Kuzyk Law, we have seen what can happen when vehicles collide here in Fresno and other parts of California — it is a true tragedy.
+At Kuzyk Personal Injury & Car Accidents Lawyers, we have seen what can happen when vehicles collide here in Fresno and other parts of California — it is a true tragedy.

 The Persistent Problem of Texting and Driving